Cannon-Clary College of Education

 Master of Education in Curriculum and Instruction

 The M.Ed. in Curriculum and Instruction will grant you Curriculum Program Administrator licensure in either Curriculum or Special Education.
-If you want to be a part of curriculum development and administration at the district level, the M.Ed. in Curriculum is for you!
+If you want to be a part of curriculum development for the district or a special education supervisor, the M.Ed. in Curriculum and Instruction is for you!

-1. Complete the 37-hour program of study, which includes four hours of internship.
+1. Complete the 36-hour program of study, which includes four hours of internship.

-2. Compile and present a professional portfolio over Arkansas/ISLLC standards.
+2. Compile and present a professional portfolio over Arkansas and national accreditation standards.

 3. Maintain a minimum cumulative GPA of 3.00 in all graduate work with no grade lower than C.